All Episodes

 Cities that refuse to cooperate with federal authorities will not receive taxpayer dollars, and we will work with Congress to pass legislation to protect those jurisdictions that do assist federal authorities.

-cancel unconstitutional executive orders and enforce all immigration laws.
+Number five, cancel unconstitutional executive orders and enforce all immigration laws.

-For those here illegally today who are seeking legal status, they will have one route and one route only to return home and apply for re-entry like everybody else under the rules of the new legal immigration system that I have outlined above.
+For those here illegally today who are seeking legal status, they will have one route and one route only to return home and apply for re-entry like everybody else under the roles of the new legal immigration system that I have outlined above.

 Those who have left to seek entry Thank you.